heremaps/xyz-documentation/docs/cli/basic-features.md

 ```

 ##### Upload data with timestamp and date properties
-If you have timestamp or date properties in your data, Here CLI can help you create additional time and date specific properties and tag your features based on them.
+If you have timestamp or date properties in your data, the CLI can help you create additional time and date specific properties and time-based tags.

 ```
 here xyz upload <SPACE_ID> -f <CSV|GEOJSON> --date <propertyname>